fawaz-dabbaghieh/bubble_gun/README.md

 In case you do not have admin access or want to install BubbleGun locally for the user, then `--user` can be added after `install`.
 And the binaries will usually be added to `~/.local/bin` on Linux systems.
 This will also download the needed dependencies and creat a callable entry point for the tool, and it should be added to the path, so `BubbleGun` can be called anywhere to get the CLI and then be used.

+## Use cases
+Some use cases are listed [here](use_cases), there are 3 different use cases explained:

+* Myxococcus xanthus de Bruijn Graph
+* Myxococcus xanthus bluntified pangenome using minigraph
+* HG002 de Bruijn Graph from short reads and how to produce haplotypes from simple bubble chains.

 ## Example graph
 ![alt text](images/drawing_new.png)